jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

         else:
             return 'succeeded'

-  and the terminal shows passing tests.
+  the terminal shows passing tests.

   The `try statement`_ is used to catch/handle exceptions_ in Python.
 It allows the program to make a decision when it runs into an Exception_.
 I think of it as